How to Create Reports with Power BI Service

 Micheál Clesham

-By | Updated November 17, 2023 | 16 min read
+By | Updated March 26, 2025 | 15 min read

 Key Take Aways

-In this article, we’ll take a closer look at how to create a report in Power BI service, a cloud-based solution.
+In this article, we’ll take a closer look at how to create a report in Power BI Service, a cloud-based solution.
 You’ll see how to import data, create and edit reports, and build dashboards with your Power BI reports.

-Power BI, a business intelligence solution from Microsoft, enables end-users to create insightful reports and dashboards with little effort.
+Power BI is a business intelligence solution from Microsoft that allows users to create dynamic reports and dashboards with little effort.
+It helps teams uncover actionable, hidden insights in any data source.

+We’ll also take a brief tour of Power BI Desktop, the primary authoring tool for Power BI reports.
 A full exploration of Power BI Desktop is beyond the scope of this article!
 As such, you’ll find additional training resources and videos listed at the end of the article if you’d like to learn more.

 The examples in this article are based on Microsoft samples and project reports in the BrightWork Power BI Pack.